 To eliminate the influence of facial hair, only no-facial-hair images were included in Eclipse.
 Specifically, it comprises 15,481 African-American male (AAM) images, 20,630 African-American female (AAF) images, 21,366 Caucasian male (CM) images, and 157,025 Caucasian female (CF) images.
-Following the methodology of~\cite{brightness-effect}, we determined the exposure level for each face image and then selected images from the tails of the exposure distribution for each demographic group.
+Following the methodology of~\citep{brightness-effect}, we determined the exposure level for each face image and then selected images from the tails of the exposure distribution for each demographic group.
 The initial candidate pool was 25\% of AAM images, 20\% of AAF images, 20\% of CM images, and 15\% of CF images from both the upper tail for the high exposure image pool and the lower tail for the low exposure image pool.
-To identify the most challenging pairs, we used the same face matcher to extract the features and calculated the similarity of genuine and impostor pairs.
-Genuine pairs were defined as (high exposure, low exposure), and impostor pairs as either (high exposure, high exposure) or (low exposure, low exposure).
+To identify the most challenging pairs, we used the same face recognition model to extract the features and calculated the similarity of genuine and impostor pairs.
+Genuine pairs were defined as \{high exposure, low exposure\}, and impostor pairs as either \{high exposure, high exposure\} or \{low exposure, low exposure\}.
 Using the same threshold values of Hadrian to minimize identity label noise, we selected 2,098 AAF, 1,808 AAM, 7,000 CF, and 3,870 CM pairs for genuine pairs, and 6,000 impostor pairs for each demographic group in both scenarios.
 After controlling for age differences and image occurrence frequency, the most difficult 1,000 image pairs were chosen for both genuine and impostor pairs across each demographic.
-To curate the dataset further, a manual review was conducted to drop identity noise and drop misclassified exposure attribute pairs.
-Examples are in the Supplementary Material.
+To curate the dataset further, a manual review was conducted to drop identity noise and misclassified exposure attribute pairs.
 Ultimately, 225 genuine pairs, 184 (high exposure, high exposure) impostor pairs, and 379 (low exposure, low exposure) impostor pairs were excluded from the dataset.
 No identity noise is detected.
 The rest of the steps are the same as Hadrian's.

-\paragraph{\textbf{Eclipse}} comprises 6,000 image pairs, with each demographic group contributing 750 genuine pairs and 750 impostor pairs.
+\textbf{Eclipse} comprises 6,000 image pairs, with each demographic group contributing 750 genuine pairs and 750 impostor pairs.
 For each demographic, some impostor pairs have over-exposure in both images and some have under-exposure in both images.
 The examples are in Figure~\ref{fig:eclipse-example}.